 Common symptoms include fever (100.5ºF to 103ºF, or 38ºC to 39.4ºC), wound sensitivity, redness and swelling at the site, and lower abdominal pain.
 It’s important to get treated promptly to prevent complications from the infection.

-Some patients are more likely than others to get a post-cesarean wound infection.
-High-risk patients include those who:
+Some women are more likely than others to get a post-cesarean wound infection.
+Risk factors can include:

-- have diabetes or an immunosuppressive disorder (like HIV)
+- diabetes or an immunosuppressive disorder (like HIV)

-- have chorioamnionitis (infection of the amniotic fluid and fetal membrane) during labor
+- chorioamnionitis (infection of the amniotic fluid and fetal membrane) during labor

-- are taking steroids (by mouth or intravenously)
+- taking long-term steroids (by mouth or intravenously)

-- did not receive cautionary antibiotics or pre-incision antimicrobial care (Owens, et al. 2009)
+- lack of cautionary antibiotics or pre-incision antimicrobial care

-- had excessive blood loss during labor, delivery, or surgery
+- excessive blood loss during labor, delivery, or surgery

-If you have had a cesarean section, monitor the appearance of your wound and follow postoperative instructions closely.
-If you are unable to see the wound, have a loved one check the wound every other day to watch for warning signs of a wound infection.
-In addition to a surgical site infection, having a C-section puts you at risk of other problems, such as blood clots.
-Do not ignore any signs of illness.
+If you’ve had a cesarean delivery, it’s important to monitor the appearance of your wound and follow your doctor’s postoperative instructions closely.
+If you’re unable to see the wound, have a loved one check the wound every other day to watch for warning signs of a wound infection.
+Having a cesarean delivery can also put you at risk for other problems, such as blood clots.

 Call your doctor for advice or seek medical care if you have any of these symptoms after your release from the hospital:

-- pain at the incision site that does not go away or gets worse
+- pain at the incision site that doesn’t go away or gets worse

 - leg pain or swelling